valmikGit/Data-Visualization/Assignment 2/README_Assignment_2.md

   pip install -r requirements.txt
   ```
 ### Tree map visualizations:
+- Make sure you are at the root of this directory.
 - Navigate to the correct to the folder:
   ```bash
   cd "Part 2 Treemap visualization"